ambersun1234/AMLVM/README.md

 Simple machine learning virtual machine

 ## Getting started
-[Fork this project](https://github.com/second-state/ssvm-nodejs-starter/fork) to create your own Rust functions in Node.js.
+[Fork origin SSVM project](https://github.com/second-state/ssvm-nodejs-starter/fork) to create your own Rust functions in Node.js.
 [Learn more](https://www.secondstate.io/articles/getting-started-rust-nodejs-vscode/)

 * The Rust functions are in the `src` directory.
 You can put high performance workload into Rust functions.
 * The JavaScript functions are in the `node` directory and they can access the Rust functions.